lbellman/lindseyland/README.md

 ## Backend Server Setup

 ### Create a Python Environment
-Once you have cloned the repo, you will need to setup a Python Virtual Environment that runs Python3.10 or later.
+Once you have cloned the repo, you will need to setup a Python Virtual Environment that runs Python 3.10 or later.
 Make sure you do this **before** you install `requirements.txt`.

 If you are on VSCode, type `Command-Shift-P` and select `Select Python Interpreter`, then follow the steps to create a new environment.